Plot: Evil sentient Tamagotchis!

 Yugi arrives, having followed Haiyama because he was worried about him coming across Kujirada again.
 Haiyama throws the digital pet Yugi gave him on Kujirada’s back and calls Yugi a fool before whipping him aside.
 Honda tries to fight him, dodging his whip strikes, but his all-nighter starts getting to him so he passes out.

 Haiyama reveals the real reason he called Honda there – he wants Honda as his newest pet.
 Kujirada has proven a failure since he couldn’t even win at a digital pet game.
 Honda’s ‘feed’ will be…I guess….holding Miho captive and stripping her in front of him?
 What the hell?

-There’s nothing to compare here since the manga chapter didn’t have a shadow game, but the shadow game is, more or less, exactly the same as Yuu-2’s battle against Kujirada’s pet in the manga.
-Yuu-2 evolves because of the data exchange with Jounouchi’s pet from earlier and he wins.
+There’s nothing to compare here since the manga chapter didn’t have a Shadow Game, but the Shadow Game is, more or less, exactly the same as Yuu-2’s battle against Kujirada’s pet in the manga.
+Yuu-2 evolves because of the data exchange with Jonouchi’s pet from earlier and he wins.
 Here, it’s a little unfair, at least by logic in the writing, because Haiyama has clearly not been using that digital pet so Yuu-2 would obviously be, by default, stronger than Haiyama’s pet.

 At the end of the match, Haiyama’s pet “eats” him, but it’s soon revealed that it was just an illusion and Haiyama is freaking out on the floor.